NEFSC/READ-SSB-Lee-Ronthenetwork/README.md

 NEFSC has moved to a container setup.
 Open a ticket using the helpdesk and IT will setup a container.
 1. Containers sometimes need to be restarted or updated.
 The files in the root directory will not persist, so save your results somewhere else
-2. Startup scripts can be handled.
-Put your [.Rprofile](https://github.com/NEFSC/READ-SSB-Lee-project-template/blob/main/R_code/project_logistics/.Rprofile_sample) into your root directory on ``NEFSCFILE.``  It will be copied into the root of your container every time the container is re-started or reconfigured.
+2. Persistent startup scripts can be handled on request.
+Put your [.Rprofile](https://github.com/NEFSC/READ-SSB-Lee-project-template/blob/main/R_code/project_logistics/.Rprofile_sample) into your root directory on ``NEFSCFILE.``  Ask to have it copied into the root of your container every time the container is re-started or reconfigured.
 Be mindful of the leading period in ``.Rprofile''.
 3. You will have access to an Rstudio development environment.
 If you so desire, you can execute scripts or unix commands from the ``Terminal`` tab.